SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 is the basis of the substructure search in `MOFun`.
 The algorithm is a depth-first search of the permutation tree for all possible one-to-one correspondences between the nodes of one graph (the search graph) and any subset of nodes of another graph (the parent graph).
-The search tree is reduced in size by only considering nodes to possibly correspond if the degree of the search graph node is no greater than that of the parent node.
+The search tree is greatly reduced in size by imposing several constraints on possible node-to-node correspondences.
 At each branch of the search tree, additional pruning further reduces the search space by comparing the immediate neighborhoods of potentially-corresponding nodes.

 `MOFun` augments Ullmann's algorithm to include the requirement that potentially- corresponding nodes be of the same atomic species, as required by the chemical